 We encourage you to explore the site and its features, including:

-Each USWAG website visitor has a unique login.
+Each USWAG Member or Affiliate has a unique login.
 Select the Login button at the top right corner of the home page.
 Log in using your email address and your EEI website password.
 If you do not know your password, select the Reset Password link.
 If you do not have an account, select Create Account.
 You will be able to access your section of the site within two business days.

 It's easier to find the content you need with our improved navigation.
 The site is arranged in three sections: